jonkchan/SQL-Practice/README.md

 #### Example:

-- The below SQL Statement returns all countries of the Suppliers and Customers within a single query result set.
+- The below SQL Statement returns all unique countries from the Suppliers and Customers table within a single query result set.

 ```sql
 SELECT Country FROM Suppliers